EffectOrientedProgramming/book/Chapters/05_Errors.md

 - Once we know it can fail, we must dig through the documentation or implementation to discover the different possibilities
 - Because every function that is called by `temperatureApp` can call other functions, which can call other functions, and so on, we are never sure that we have found all the failure paths in our application

-### More Problems

-Exceptions have other problems:

-1. The only way to ensure your program won't crash is by testing it through all possible execution paths.

-1. It is difficult or impossible to retry an operation if it fails.
+- It is difficult or impossible to retry an operation if it fails.

 Exceptions were a valiant attempt to produce a consistent error-reporting interface, and they are better than what came before.
 You just don't know what you're going to get when you use exceptions.